-Detailed information on the composition of the MSW and the amount of possible combustion is given in Table 7.13.
+Detailed information on the composition of the MSW and the amount of possible combustion is given in Table 7.14.

-Table 7.13.
-Waste composition and waste amount which can be burned in Vinnytsia and Chernihiv oblasts, 2014
+Table 7.14.
+Waste composition and waste amount which can be burnt in Vinnytsia and Chernihiv regions, 2014

 Waste composition Share, % Possible burning waste, kt

-paper 13.7 9.4
+Paper 13.7 9.4

-textiles 3.9 2.7
+Textiles 3.9 2.7

 food waste 31.8 21.8

-wood 1.8 1.2
+Wood 1.8 1.2

 garden and park waste 3.6 2.5

 personal care 1.4 0.9

 rubber and leather 1.9 1.3

-plastic 12.9 8.9
+Plastic 12.9 8.9

-glass 12.2 8.4
+Glass 12.2 8.4

 ferrous metals 2.0 1.3

 non-ferrous metals 0.4 0.3

 hazardous waste 0.5 0.4

 other organics 13.9 9.5

-Volumes of maximum possible carbon combustion of fossil origin was defined as the sum of fossil carbon content in each components provided in Table 7.13 and on humidity, carbon content and fraction of fossil carbon in the MSW components in accordance with the IPCC Guidelines 2006 (Chapter 2, Table.
+Volumes of maximum possible carbon combustion of fossil origin were defined as the amount of fossil carbon content in each component based on humidity, carbon content and fraction of fossil carbon in the MSW components in accordance with the IPCC Guidelines 2006 (Chapter 2, Table.
 2.4).
-The volumes of maximum possible fossil carbon combustion from open burning of solid waste amounted to 7.33 thousand tons.
+The volumes of maximum possible fossil carbon combustion from open burning of solid waste amounted to 7.33 kt.

-The maximum possible CO2 emissions can be determined by the amount of fossil carbon burned.
-They amounted to 27.87 thousand tons.
-According to the Guideline, 2006, CH4 specific emissions amounted to 6,500 g/ton of MSW, and N2O - 0.15 g/kg of MSW in a dry condition.
-Thus, CH4 emissions amounted to 0.445 thousand tons, and nitrous oxide N2O emissions - 0.00758 thousand tons.
-Total maximum possible GHG emissions from open burning of solid waste equals 40.27 thousand tons of CO2-eq.
+The maximum possible CO_2 emissions can be determined by the amount of burnt fossil carbon.
+They amounted to 27.87 kt.
+According to the Guidelines, 2006, CH4 specific emissions amounted to 6,500 g/ton of MSW, and $N_2O-0.15$ g/kg of MSW in a dry condition.
+Thus, CH4 emissions amounted to 0.445 kt, and N_2O emissions -0.00758 kt.
+Total maximum possible GHG emissions from open burning of solid waste equals 40.27 kt of CO_2 -eq.

-Analysis of the collected information has shown that the theoretically possible maximum of CO2 emissions from open burning is lower than 0.05 % of total Ukraine's GHG emissions, so the corresponding emissions are insignificant and reported as "NE" in the CRF tables.
+Analysis of the collected information has shown that the theoretically possible maximum of CO2 emissions from open burning is lower than 0.05 % of total GHG emissions in Ukraine, so the corresponding emissions are insignificant and reported as "NE" in the CRF tables.

-Therefore, the category accounts for emissions from incineration of solid municipal, medical, and industrial waste at incinerators, as well as at stationary and mobile specialized sites.
-Emissions from thermal processes with energy recovery, in accordance with the Guidelines [1], are accounted for in the "Energy" sector.
+Therefore, the category includes emissions from incineration of solid municipal, medical, and industrial waste at incinerators, as well as at stationary and mobile specialized sites.
+Emissions from thermal processes with energy recovery, in accordance with the Guidelines [1], are included in the "Energy" sector.